I don’t know if there has ever been a sporting event like the Oregon State game where I felt every single human emotion.

 In the 2nd half, the real roller coaster began.
 I expected an Oregon State run but I didn’t think they’d end up tying the game.
 Anxious.
 I was stunned but I just had to accept it.
 After all, I’m a UH fan and I expect to get gut-punched.
 Nervous.
 One minute, I’m dreaming about these guys in the Final Four and a split-second later, I’m wrestling with “here we go again.”
 Frustrated.

 Then came the dread.
 I convince myself that we’re going to lose.
 Panicked.
 UH has just totally lost their way and then BAM!
 Quentin Grimes with a 3!
 Excited!
 Then a dumb foul and the Beavers inch closer.
 We miss a shot but get the offensive board.
-Then another miss and yet another offensive board.
+Another miss and yet another offensive board.
 Tense.
 Grimes makes two free throws and back and forth down the floor with no scores.
 It’s like the clock isn’t moving.
 Dying.
 Down five, Oregon State gets the ball inside and they’ll cut it to one possession.
 But no!
 Turnover!
 Jarreau steals it and after Marcus Sasser hits a free throw, I can breathe.
 Relief!
 They did it!

 In reality, I still don’t know how to feel.
 Ryan Monceaux texted me minutes after the game and perfectly captured my feelings.
 “What are we supposed to do?
 Hug?
 Cry?
 Where is the user manual?”

 So I just sat there soaking it all in.
 I’ve been a passive UH fan since 1983 when Phi Slama Jama came to Dallas to play at SMU.
 I was just a kid and my rec league basketball team got free tickets to sit on the UH baseline.
-It was my first time seeing UH play and I’ve been a UH fan since that night.
+It was my first time seeing UH play and I’ve been a Cougar fan since that night.

 When UH offered me a baseball scholarship a decade later, I told my dad, “I can’t believe I am going to the home of Phi Slama Jama”.
 By that time, PSJ was long gone but those memories always stuck with me.
 They defined the greatness that UH once was and could be again.